wlmeng11/SimpleRick/README.md

 Based on kelu124’s [un0rick](http://un0rick.cc/), this project aims to provide hardware and software to perform 2D ultrasound imaging at a cost affordable makers and electronics hobbyists.
 To accomplish this, I’ve made a number of simplifications and modifications such as:

 * removing the FPGA and its supporting circuitry
-* using cheaper parts wherever possible
+* using cheaper substitutes for some components
 * reducing board size
+* ramp generator provides TGC with slow DAC update
+* offload data acquistion to RTL-SDR with [rtl-ultrasound](https://github.com/wlmeng11/rtl-ultrasound)

 Of course, these changes come at the expensive of flexibility and extensibility.
 If all you want to do is get ultrasound images onto your computer as cheaply as possible, this project is for you.